changeworld/azure-docs.it-it/articles/azure-resource-manager/management/resources-without-resource-group-limit.md

 ## <a name="microsoftdevtestlab"></a>Microsoft.DevTestLab

 * Labs/virtualMachines: per impostazione predefinita, limitato a 800 istanze.
-Il limite può essere aumentato contattando il supporto tecnico.
 * schedules

 ## <a name="microsoftenterpriseknowledgegraph"></a>Microsoft.EnterpriseKnowledgeGraph